 COLORADO SPRINGS, Colo.
-(KOAA) — Carie Hallford, the co-owner of the Return to Nature Funeral Home where investigators found at least 190 bodies decomposing inside its Penrose location in 2023 is expected to be sentenced for her state charges Friday morning.
+(KOAA) — Carie Hallford, the co-owner of the Return to Nature Funeral Home, where investigators found at least 190 bodies decomposing inside its Penrose location in 2023, has been sentenced to 30 years in prison on her state charges.

 Carie Hallford was sentenced to 18 years in federal prison, three years of supervised release, and $1,070,413.74 in restitution back in March.